August 31, 2017

 Employee Spotlight, Monica Gill, Partner

 Welcome to another edition of our Employee Spotlight blog series.
-In today’s interview, we’re shining a spotlight on Bridgepoint Partner, Monica Gill.
+In today’s interview, we’re shining a spotlight on Bridgepoint Principal, Monica Gill.

 But the most impressive aspect of Monica’s role at Bridgepoint, is that over the past nine years, she has played an active role in mentoring and developing the capabilities of our team of 70+ consultants in our Financial Consulting practice, over 50 of which are currently women!